ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

  1. The extension `-XLambdaCase` introduces a `\case` construct which allows lambda expression to have multiple clauses, however, only one pattern can be matched on.
-Like a regular case-expression, this can also have guards.
+Like a regular `case`-expression, this can also have guards.
     [During its
     implementation](https://gitlab.haskell.org/ghc/ghc/issues/4359#note_44819)
     as well as [after it](https://github.com/ghc-proposals/ghc-proposals/pull/18),